(I'll kick ya!) Kick in the ass (It's comin') Kick in the ass

 - In The Legend of Zelda: Twilight Princess, Link must defeat a baboon mini-boss by targeting his oversized bright-red ass.

 - Dead or Alive Xtreme 2 features the Butt Battle, which is exactly what it sounds like.
+The Crystal Bearers has a similar minigame, with the same name and principle.

 - There's a bit in Max Payne 2 where you sneak up behind a guard at a window and shoot him to knock him off to his death; you don't have to shoot him in the arse, but most players do.